macbhaldar/Data-Science-Interview-Questions/SQL-Interview-Questions.md

 ACID stands or Atomicity, Consistency, Isolation and Durability.
 When any database follows all these parameters, it becomes fit for any commercial application.

-### What is a Query?
-A query is any statement we execute using SQL as the language on our database to get the results.
-The query helps us to define what data we require.
-In the case of SQL, we only need to specify what output we require.

 ### What are Tables and Fields?
 A table is an organized collection of data stored in the form of rows and columns.
 Columns can be categorized as vertical and rows as horizontal.
 The columns in a table are called fields while the rows can be referred to as records.